doxadoxa/cinnamon-slider/README.md

 Cinnamon use jQuery.
 It's required.

 ## Files
+Ready to using files are in `dist` folder.

-- cinnamon.min.js - minified slider script
+- `js/cinnamon.min.js` - minified slider script
-- cinnamon.min.css - minified base css, required
+- `css/cinnamon.min.css` - minified base css, required
-- cinnamon.custom.css - additional scripts for start with slider
+- `css/cinnamon.custom.css` - additional scripts for start with slider
+- `demo/demo.html` - simple Cinnamon demo

 ## How to use